2017 B2C NPS Benchmarks

 External data, as provided in this report, provide a snapshot of each company’s market reputation for comparative purposes.
 Respondents in the sample include consumers who have purchased from the company within the past year, which may include current customers as well as recent customers.

 3.3 About NICE Satmetrix

-Net Promoter, NPS, and Net Promoter Score are trademarks of Satmetrix Systems, Inc., Bain & Company, Inc., and Fred Reichheld.
-Satmetrix and the Satmetrix logo are registered trademarks of Satmetrix Systems, Inc. All other trademarks are the property of their respective owners.
+Satmetrix is a trademark of NICE Systems Inc..
+Net Promoter Score, Net Promoter, and NPS are trademarks of NICE Systems, Inc., Bain and Company, Inc., and Fred Reichheld.
+All other trademarks are the property of their respective owners.

 Copy of Data License Terms and Conditions

 THE DATA REFERENCED IN THIS DOCUMENT IS LICENSED ONLY TO THE ORIGINAL PURCHASER OF THE LICENSE SOLELY FOR THE INTERNAL USE OF THE PURCHASER’S COMPANY, subject to the terms and conditions reproduced below.
 If you are not the original purchaser of the license, you should familiarize yourself with these terms and conditions and ensure that an appropriate license has been purchased for use by your company.